One of the biggest mistakes you can make is hiring a web designer to build a custom website before you’re ready.

 When you’re just starting a website for your online business or you want to start a blog you need to focus on getting started, not on getting in the weeds trying to figure out what kind of custom web design you need.

-I remember a call with a prospective client one time who wanted to talk about doing
+I remember a call with a prospective client one time who wanted to talk about doing a custom website design for his blog.

 He already had a solid framework in place: He was using WordPress and had a nice, professionally built premium WordPress theme and it was working.